shift7-ch/katta-docs/OVERVIEW.md

 > [!NOTE]
 > This document gives an overview over Katta usage scenarios.

-Katta consists of the following components:
+Katta consists of the following components and sub-components:

 * Katta Clients:
   * Katta Desktop (Client)